KrystalCoding/GuessTheColors/README.md

 ### Bugs
 - The background image loading time was the challenge to work around in this design.
+- On first deployment, the background image and content did not cover the whole page.
+A felxbox aspect was added to the css code to adjust the sizing of all the elements in order to fill the entire page, at all screen sizes.
+- On first deployment, the contrast between text and background was not great enough for accessibility.
+I added a white haze over the whole background image and black outlining to the text in order to increase contrast and visibility for user ease.

 ### Validator Testing